menaka123/aepcvtest/readme.md

 2. Run `composer install`

-3. Run `php artisan --sevre`
+3. Run `php artisan --serve`

 4. Connect to `http://localhost:8000`

 Info about the repository: we have added a `database/database.sqlite` file to this repo, so some sample data is already inside.
-By completing the tasks you can choose to either add the modified database.sqlite file to the commit or omit it.
+By completing the tasks, you can choose to either add the modified `database.sqlite` file to the commit or omit it.

 Hints:
 * [Laravel Documentation](https://laravel.com/docs/5.3)